Inquest jury finds that insufficient access to mental health services and lack of information sharing at prison led to prisoner’s death at HMP Lewes

 Inquests/Inquiries

-Since October 2018 Angelina has been seconded part-time to assist Hickman and Rose Solicitors as part of ‘Team 1’ representing the bereaved, survivors and residents (BSRs) in both Phase 1 and Phase 2 of the Grenfell Tower Inquiry.
-She continues her regular practice alongside this.
+Previously Angelina was seconded part-time to assist Hickman and Rose Solicitors as part of ‘Team 1’ representing the bereaved, survivors and residents (BSRs) in both Phase 1 and Phase 2 of the Grenfell Tower Inquiry and the related civil claims.

-Angelina also represents families in both Article 2 and non-Article 2 inquests, ranging from deaths following contact with the police, mental health services and social services.
+Angelina also represents families in both Article 2 and non-Article 2 inquests, ranging from deaths following contact with the police, mental health services and social services as well as deaths occurring in custodial settings.
+She has successfully represented families in associated civil claims for damages arising out of deaths involving a breach of the deceased’s Article 2 ‘right to life’.
+Angelina also is instructed on public law challenges arising from Coronial decisions.

 Immigration

-Angelina is regularly instructed on a number of immigration matters, in both the First-Tier Tribunal and Upper Tribunal Immigration and Asylum Chambers.
-She is frequently instructed in asylum (including trafficking claims), deportation, EEA and human rights appeals.
+Angelina is ranked Tier 4 in Immigration by Legal 500.
+She is regularly instructed on a number of immigration matters, in both the First-Tier Tribunal and Upper Tribunal Immigration and Asylum Chambers.
+She is frequently instructed in asylum (including trafficking claims), deportation and human rights appeals.
 She regularly represents immigration detainees in bail hearings and has a particular interest in false imprisonment civil claims arising from immigration detention.
+Angelina has experience using intermediaries in the context of immigration tribunal hearings for clients with communication or processing issues.

 Education